 Pots That Are Too Small

 The soil serves as the main source of nutrients for any plant.
 With less soil in a smaller pot, there are fewer nutrients available for the plant's root system.
 A pot that is too small can constrict the plant's roots, especially plants with big roots.
 The roots can get packed in without having enough room to spread out.
 If this happens, the plant's growth may slow down.
 You might also have issues with the plant tipping over because of the extra weight in comparison to the pot.
 And the plant may just look out of proportion.

-A plant receives all of its nutrients from the soil.
-With less soil in a smaller pot, there are fewer nutrients available for the plant's root system.
-A pot that is too small also will constrict the plant's roots, not allowing them to spread out.
-If this happens, the plant's growth may slow down.
 One way to know if your plant needs a bigger pot is to look for roots poking out of the drainage holes in the bottom.
-A pot that is too small also will not be able to hold enough water to support the plant, and the plant can end up showing signs of drought sooner.
+A pot that is too small also won't hold enough water to support the plant.
+And the soil dries out quickly.
+You might notice that the plant shows signs of drought sooner if the container is too small.

 The pot that a plant comes home in from a nursery typically is not appropriately sized.
-This pot is not meant for the long-term, but only to support the plant until it is either planted in the ground or repotted into an appropriately sized pot.
+For example, the tomato container size for the plant you buy at the nursery is usually much smaller than the plant actually needs, so don't use that pot as a guide for choosing a new container for your plants.
+This pot is not meant for the long-term use but only to support the plant until it is either planted in the ground or repotted into an appropriately sized pot.